We are now accepting 1099, W-2, & ACA 1095 Forms for the 2025 Tax Year.

 State Form PDFs

-Easily access and download Michigan 1099 form PDFs for filing corrections or record-keeping purposes.
+Conveniently access and download Michigan 1099 form PDFs for recordkeeping, ensuring you always have the forms

 Free Resubmissions

-If your 1099 forms are rejected by the Michigan Department of Treasury, you can correct errors and resubmit them for free.
+If the Michigan Department of Treasury rejects your 1099 forms, you can correct the errors and resubmit them for free.

 Start filing your Michigan 1099 returns with TaxBandits by creating an account!